What is it?

 More evidence is needed to rate the effectiveness of horsetail for these uses.

 The chemicals in horsetail may have antioxidant and anti-inflammatory effects.
 Plants related to horsetail contain chemicals that work like "water pills" (diuretics) and increase urine output.
 But it isn't clear whether horsetail has this effect.

 Horsetail is POSSIBLY UNSAFE when taken by mouth long-term.
-It contains a chemical called thiaminase that breaks down the vitamin thiamine, possibly leading to thiamine deficiency.
-Some products are labeled "thiaminase-free," but there's not enough information available to know if these products are safe.
+It contains a chemical called thiaminase, which breaks down the vitamin thiamine.
+In theory, this effect could lead to thiamine deficiency.
+Some products are labeled "thiaminase-free," but there is not enough information available to know if these products are safe.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Not enough is known about the use of horsetail during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking horsetail if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Diabetes: Horsetail might lower blood sugar levels in people with diabetes.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use horsetail.

 Low potassium levels (hypokalemia): Horsetail might flush potassium out of the body, possibly leading to potassium levels that are too low.
 Until more is known, use horsetail with caution if you are at risk for potassium deficiency.